Virus quantification / TCID50 assay

 - Transfer, implementation and application of existing TCID50 assays

-- Transfer, implementation and application of existing plague forming assays
+- Transfer, implementation and application of existing plaque forming assays

 - Development of tailor-made virus quantification assays